zhixunpei/VegSegment_SR/README.md

 # VegSegment_SR
-*Phenotype segmentation method based on spectral reconstruction for UAV field vegetation*
+*A vegetation segmentation method based on spectral reconstruction for UAV field images*

 # Env